Top 12 Immune Support Strategies to Thrive in Life

 Antigens are any substances that are considered to be an invader.
 They prompt an immune response.
 They include viruses, bacteria, fungi, toxins, or other foreign materials.
 When your B lymphocytes, or B cells, spot an antigen, they release antibodies.
 Antibodies are part of the immunoglobin family and are a type of protein that can lock antigens.

 Each antibody has a special function and can help to protect you from a specific antigen.
 For example, you have different antibodies for the common cold than for the flu or pneumonia.
 If we encounter a new virus, we don’t have antibodies to it, so it can potentially cause more harm until our body adapts and creates appropriate antibodies is that because it is a new virus.
-Antibodies attach to antigens and mark them as cells called phagocytes in order to kill them.
+Antibodies attach to antigens and mark them as cells called phagocytes to kill them.

 T lymphocytes, also called T cells or Th cells help to coordinate the immune response.
-They communicate with cells, prompt B cells to produce antibodies and phagocytes to kill antigens.
+They communicate with cells, and prompt B cells to produce antibodies and phagocytes to kill antigens.
 Killer T cells or cytotoxic T lymphocytes can also fight other cells and are especially important for fighting viruses and destroying cells infected by a virus (1, 2, 3, 4).

 immune support